-All new energy generation technologies face questions of technical readiness: does the technology work in commercial applications?
+All new energy generation technologies face questions of commercial readiness: is the technology commercially viable?
 As noted by experts at the Oak Ridge National Laboratory, the underlying fundamentals of nuclear technology have been largely unchanged for some time.52 LWRs have been operated commercially for decades.
 As for non-LWR approaches, the United States has developed, tested, and even operated molten salt reactors, sodium-cooled fast reactors (SFRs), and HTGRs

 for over five decades, but never on a commercial basis.53

-In the heavily regulated nuclear industry, final stages of readiness are determined by the NRC.
+In the heavily regulated nuclear industry, technologies are licensed by the NRC.
+NRC must determine whether the technology can be built and operated safely.
 This determination is very specific to each reactor design, so each new option moves on its own path and timetable.
-Historically, technology milestones in nuclear technologies have often been extended due to technical challenges that take longer to resolve than expected.
+Historically, commercial milestones in nuclear technologies have often been extended due to challenges that take longer to resolve than expected.
 For example, reactors using non-light water coolants require fabrication of new materials and acceptance of manufacturing processes for them into codes and standards—a process whose timing is difficult to predict.54

 In the often-lengthy period prior to a new reactor design entering the NRC licensing process, the stage of technological development and timeline to commercialization is especially difficult to assess.
 Many developers of new advanced nuclear technology options have predicted near-term commercial readiness.
 Both projects selected for cost-sharing by the Advanced Reactor Development Program (ARDP) of the